shedskin/shedskin/tests2/README.md

 2. CMake-method: using `cmake`, which has advantages for rapid test development.

-The idea here is to keep two test folders until all tests in the `tests` folder are eventually migrated to `tests2`.
-At that point `tests2` will become `tests`
+The plan is to keep two test folders until all tests in the `tests` folder are eventually migrated to `tests2`.
+At that point `tests2` will become `tests`.

 ## Objectives

-- Introduce standardized test formats to enable testing in python and in compiled form.

-- Enable testing for both shedskin translation modes: translation to c++ executables and to python extension modules.
+-  Introduce standardized test formats to enable testing for both shedskin translation modes: translation to c++ executables and to python extension modules.

 - Make test names more meaningful for easier classification and grouping of similar or related tests.

 - Reducing time to develop tests.

 - Reduce redundant tests.

+- Isolate non-implemented cases.

 ## Usage